Nevada Virtual Office

 Wyoming doesn't collect information on the owners of any corporation or LLC.
 No business license required by the State of Wyoming.

-Wyoming doesn't collect information company owners.
-They only collect information on the Director and Officer's of the Wyoming corporation, or Manager of the Wyoming LLC.
+Wyoming doesn’t collect information company owners.
+They only collect information on the Director and Officer’s of the Wyoming corporation.
+The Manager of a Wyoming LLC doesn’t require disclosure.

 Wyoming is known for the defense industry, guns, hunting, fishing, ranching, mining, rodeos, and a respect for property rights.
 In Wyoming, people like to be left alone.
 This sentiment is reflected in the corporation code and the way they live, manage their affairs and how they do business.
 The state of Wyoming is recognized for polite, armed, no-nonsense people and they expect clean business practices.